jonathancaleb/enoflow/src/content/legal/tos.md

 ## 8. Contact Us

-If you have any questions about these Terms, please contact us at [contact@Enoflow.run](mailto:contact@Enoflow.run).
+If you have any questions about these Terms, please contact us at [contact@Enoflow](mailto:jonathancaleb230@gmail.com).